Oops! Sorry!!

 A vintage book is at least 50 years old while an antique book is at least 100 years old!

 Unfortunately no. I do not have a storefront (yet!).
-Currently the best ways to shop are to order online for direct shipping, or at a local event.
-I can even bring the books you'd like to look at.
+Currently the best ways to shop are to order online for direct shipping, or browse at a local market.
+You may contact me to bring any specific books to any market.

 Any excess items that make your living spaces hard to use for their intended purposes.
 Or make you feel anxious by having too much.